 Sharlene: Thank you I’ll try.

-And after his bottle [he is the] happiest baby ever!
+And after his Bare® [he is the] happiest baby ever!

 Bittylab: Hi Sharlene, Hope everything is well.
-How’re the feedings? are you still getting air in the bottle?
+How’re the feedings? are you still getting air inside?

 Sharlene: It’s going great no more air thank you so much.